ChrisMKocabas/FunSeeker/README.md

 ## Contributing

-We welcome contributions to the FunSeeker app.
+I welcome contributions to the FunSeeker app.
 To contribute, follow these steps:

 1. Fork the repository.
 2. Create a new branch for your feature or bug fix.